-As disclosed in the accompanying Condensed Consolidated Financial Statements, our Board of Directors authorized the review of strategic alternatives for the CPG business segment and on July 10, 2023, we executed an APA with the third party to sell certain assets and wind down the operations of OKC (the CPG business segment) during the second half of 2023.
-Therefore, the management discussion and analysis below pertain only the Advanced Technology Group ("ATG"), our continuing operations, unless otherwise noted.
+As disclosed in the accompanying Condensed Consolidated Financial Statements, we executed an APA with a third party on July 10, 2023 to sell certain assets and wind down the operations of OKC (the CPG business segment) during the second half of 2023.
+Therefore, the management discussion and analysis below pertain only to the results of operations of the Company's continuing operations (servo controls), unless otherwise noted.

 Favorable to us, the aviation and aerospace industries are currently experiencing the expansion phases of their business cycles.
-However, they face evolving challenges on a global basis.
-Our ATG operations can be affected by the trends of the economy, including interest rates, income tax laws, government regulation, legislation, and other factors.
+However, like most industries, they face evolving challenges on a global basis.
+Our operations can be affected by the trends of the economy, including interest rates, income tax laws, government regulation, legislation, and other factors.
 In addition, uncertainties in today's global economy, competition from expanding manufacturing capabilities and technical sophistication of low-cost developing countries and emerging markets, currency policies in relation to the U.S. dollar of some major foreign exporting countries, the effect of terrorism, difficulty in predicting defense and other government appropriations, the vitality of the commercial aviation industry and its ability to purchase new aircraft, the willingness and ability of our customers to fund long-term purchase programs, volatile market demand and the continued market acceptance of our advanced technology products make it difficult to predict the impact on future financial results.

-The ATG market is sensitive to domestic and foreign economic conditions and policies, which may create volatility in operating results from period to period.
+The global market is sensitive to domestic and foreign economic conditions and policies as well, which may create volatility in operating results from period to period.
 For example, the airline industry is sensitive to fuel price increases and economic conditions.
 These factors directly impact the demand for aircraft production as well as the amount of repair and overhaul required on in-service aircraft.

 Consistent with the evolving requirements of the aerospace industry, companies are increasingly being requested to operate under long-term agreements with their customers on the basis of fixed prices, targeted year-to-year price reductions and/or year-to-year price adjustments predicated on mutually agreed indices and/or a combination of some or all of the above described pricing arrangements and/or otherwise.
 Therefore, productivity improvements and cost containment strategies are continuously sought within our concept of continuous improvement.
 Our products are labor intensive and as such, productivity improvements are expected to have positive effects on our operating results.
-However, increased costs for raw material, purchased parts and/or labor have the reverse effect.
+However, increased costs for raw materials, purchased parts and/or labor have the reverse effect.

 If any adverse economic events reduce the number of airliners and/or aircraft being produced by our relevant prime contractors, the negative effects of that reduction will in turn flow down through the supply chain.
 Also, certain major manufacturers have successfully imposed extended payment terms to their suppliers.
-At times, these extended payment terms are not available to us when purchasing raw material such as aluminum, magnetic material, steel and/or other product support items and services.
+At times, these extended payment terms are not available to us when purchasing raw materials such as aluminum, magnetic material, steel and/or other product support items and services.
 If our customers delay their payments until after the extended due date or fail to pay, it could adversely impact our operating results and cash flow.
-During 2022 and continuing through the quarter ended June 30, 2023, inflation negatively impacted our input costs, primarily for labor and materials.
-Supply chain disruptions, labor shortages, and global inflation remain persistent.
+During 2022 and continuing through the period ended September 30, 2023, inflation has negatively impacted our input costs, primarily for labor and materials.
+Supply chain disruptions, labor shortages, and global inflation have remained persistent in 2023.